 - Please do not make dental or GP appointments during the school day.
 We understand that this is difficult where hospital outpatient appointments have been made for you, but these do not take up the whole day and your child should attend school before/after the appointment

 - Please bring your appointment card or letter to the school office so your child’s mark can be recorded as medical and not unauthorised.

-This year once again our aim for the year 2019-2020 is 97% or above.
+This year our aim is to achieve 97% or above.
 With your continued support, we would like you to please make every effort to ensure that your child is in school and on time every day.

 We appreciate your support with aiming for this target